Strength Training for Women by Personal Trainer, Ben Singh

+Hopefully now you’ve realised that strength training for women is a lot easier than you first thought.
 Now you’ve got an idea of how to set up your workouts, it’s time to decide which exercises to include.
-Let’s go through the different categories of exercises you need to include in your full body workout, with a few examples, along with an explanation for the technique of one exercise from each!
+Let’s go through the different categories of exercises you need to include in your full body workout, with a few examples, along with an explanation for the technique of one exercise from each.

 Example exercise: Glute Bridge

 Exercise Technique – begin with just the bar

 1. Roll a bar onto your hips while lying on your back with your knees bent.
 You might want to use a foam pad around the bar, and a mat on the floor for comfort.

 2. Place your feet flat on the floor with your heels close to your butt.
 If you feel your hamstrings working in the top position, then bring your feet slightly closer to your bum.

 3. Start with your feet shoulder-width and adjust from there.
 As everyone being built slightly differently, some people will feel it better with a wider stance, and some with a narrower one — trial and error is the best approach here.
 You may also want to try comparing how it feels with your toes pointing forwards, or out at 45 degrees.

 4. From here, tense your abs and squeeze your glutes.
 Now push as hard as you can through your heels and lift the bar up with your hips until your hips are fully extended and your shin is around vertical.
 Make sure you squeeze your glutes as hard as you can at the top, rather than using your lower back and over-arching.